wp-plugins/stock-manager-pro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin enables the administrator to view the stock levels of all products in WooCommerce, and make adaptions to the stock.
+Stock Manager Pro adds a menu item to WooCommerce, to enable an overview of all products stock.
+This includes the stock of product variations.

-=== Description ===
+== Description ==

 After installation, the Wordpress WooCommerce menu shows an extra menu item called Stock Manager Pro.
 The landing page gives you an overview of all products